weecology/DeepForest/docs/visualizations.md

-# Visualizations
+# Visualization

 # `convert_to_sv_format` Function

 ## Description

 The `convert_to_sv_format` function converts DeepForest prediction results into a `supervision.Detections` object.
 This object contains bounding boxes, class IDs, confidence scores, and class names.
-It is designed to facilitate the visualization and further processing of object detection results using supervision library.
+It is designed to facilitate the visualization and further processing of object detection results using [supervision](https://supervision.roboflow.com/latest/) library.

 ## Arguments